zxsvrx/macos-syscall-examples/README.md

 I am not a professional.
 The code is based on what I could find on the web and what I thaught myself.

 If you encounter any errors or problems feel free to suggest changes and / or fixes.

+## Other

+This repository is inspired by [this repository for 32bit assembly](https://github.com/ruda/osx-syscall-examples/tree/master)